Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - Cow chip souvenirs may be available year-round at the Sauk Prairie Area Chamber of Commerce at 109 Phillips Blvd in Sauk City.
 The Chip Throw is held every Labor Day weekend in Marion Park at Grand Ave. and 1st St. in next-door Prairie du Sac.

-- Saturday of Labor Day weekend (Call to verify)
+- Saturday of Labor Day weekend (Call to verify) Local health policies may affect hours and access.

 - Free to watch, $3.00 to throw